Department of Mechanical Engineering

 Scaife Hall 401

 Mechanical engineers design, analyze, and manufacture new products and technologies.
-They address society’s needs by combining mechanical engineering fundamentals with innovative ideas.
-We structure our curriculum by emphasizing engineering theory, hands-on experience and technical skills.
-By doing so, our students learn how to solve practical problems and analyze situations by converting concepts into reliable and cost-effective devices and processes.
+They address society’s needs through a combination of mechanical engineering fundamentals and innovative ideas.
+Our curriculum emphasizes engineering theory, hands-on experience and technical skills.
+Our students learn how to solve practical problems and analyze situations by converting concepts into reliable and cost-effective devices and processes.

 Mechanical engineers work in a variety of sectors: small start-up companies, multi-national corporations, government agencies, national laboratories, consulting firms, and universities.
 Specializing in research, design, manufacturing, or management, they design and implement devices that affect our daily lives.
-For example:
+Examples include:

 - Jet Engines